python-jsonschema/jsonschema/docs/creating.rst

         will have :func:`validates` automatically called for the given version.

-    :argument dict default_types: a default mapping to use for instances of the validator class when mapping between JSON types to Python types.
-The default for this argument is probably fine.
-Instances can still have their types customized on a per-instance basis.
+    :argument dict default_types: Deprecated.
+Please use the type_checker argument instead.

+        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's TypeChecker

+    :argument jsonschema.TypeChecker type_checker: an instance
+        of :class:`TypeChecker`, whose :meth:`is_type` will be called to validate the :validator:`type` property If unprovided, a default :class:`TypeChecker` will be created, with no support types.

     :returns: a new :class:`jsonschema.IValidator` class